Moocar/logback-gelf/README.md

 * **fullMessageLayout**: The
   [Layout](http://logback.qos.ch/manual/layouts.html) used to create the gelf `full_message` field.
 Shows up in the message field of the log details in the web interface.
-Default: `""%rEx%m""` ([PatternLayout](http://logback.qos.ch/manual/layouts.html#ClassicPatternLayout))
+Default: `"%rEx%m"` ([PatternLayout](http://logback.qos.ch/manual/layouts.html#ClassicPatternLayout))
 * **additionalFields**: See additional fields below.
 Default: empty
 * **fieldType**: See field type conversion below.
 Default: empty